smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Poorer neighborhoods have less tree cover, with some exceptions

-"In Baltimore, as in several other cities, poorer neighborhoods tend to have less tree cover than wealthier areas."
+“In Baltimore, as in several other cities, poorer neighborhoods tend to have less tree cover than wealthier areas.”

 #### Explanation

 A correlation matrix of poverty and canopy cover shows a negative correlation of -.34.
 In other words, places with a high poverty rate will have fewer trees, in general.

 There are some exceptions to this trend, such as Penn North/Reservoir Hill and Greater Rosemont, which both have relatively high rates of both poverty and tree canopy.

 #### Supporting Code